roelofr/SickBeard-Telegram/README.md

 ### Enabling it

-Since this isn't a built-in plugin for SickBeard, you'll need to edit your `config.ini` and add the `app` file to your `extra_scripts` config property.
+Since this isn't a built-in plugin for SickBeard, you'll need to edit SickBeard's `config.ini` and add the `app` file to your `extra_scripts` config property.

 **Important:** You'll need to make this change when SickBeard is *not* running.
 If you change it while SickBeard is running, your changes will be disregarded.